-Customer Sutisfaction

-Disclosure Score Did a third party conduct
+Disclosure Score Did a third party con

 the customer satisfaction

 study (Y/N)?

-Customer satisfaction 92% Υ
+Customer satisfaction 89% N

-What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary What policies, commitments, goals and targets, business operations and/or supply chain) responsibilities, resources, grievance mechanisms,

-Slow or intermittent connections may occur; these and/or projects, programs, and initiatives do you may be triggered by server malfunctions or network usage congestion.
+Mark to the former to the control of 8.4 · Management Approach is the organization's involvement in the impact?
+1A/b at a clicical committee ante a colo avail torrest.
+Identify the impact and where it occurs (i.e., primary What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, • and/or projects, programs, and initiatives do you may be triggered by server malfunctions or network have to manage the material topic? usage congestion.
 This will affect primary business TBGI provides several channels of operations and customers. communication thru landlines, cellular lines, emails, encrypted medium.
 Communication channels such as facebook, viber, whatsapp are also utilized for quick/basic inquiries or troubleshooting by customers who prefer that kind of medium.
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the TBGI engineering team monitors and regularly organization checks client's terminals and links, as well as Customers will not be satisfied and risk of pre- ensures server and equipment are operating at termination or full contract cancellation. optimum levels.
 We also have Service Level Agreements in place for any downtime.
 What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic Quality of connection and consistency of service of the organization is key to customer satisfaction.
 TBGI ensures The opportunity present is a growing market of all spares such as equipment replacement supplies types of demographics so it is crucial to continuously are readily available to minimize downtime of provide proper service and ensure client satisfaction our services. on the availed services.